apify/apify-docs/sources/academy/webscraping/puppeteer_playwright/page/page_methods.md

 ## Grabbing the title {#grabbing-the-title}

-There are two main page functions which will return general data:
+Two main page functions exist that will return general data:

 1. `page.content()` will return the entire HTML content of the page.
 2. `page.title()` will return the title of the current page found in the `<title>` tag.